TypeScriptADK-TS

 Auto-Instrumentation

-These appear as child spans in your traces, providing complete visibility into external dependencies.
+These appear as child spans in your traces, providing visibility into external dependencies.